GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	can be specified for this group to control if a project should be replicated or not to the remote.

+	*NOTE:* If an authGroup is provided, and you want a complete mirror (for backup reasons or to run a Gerrit replica), at least one of the provided authGroups must have "Access Database" capability.
+Otherwise link:note-db[db] refs will not be replicated.

 	By default, replicates without group control, i.e. replicates everything to all remotes.